 Swami Vivekananda started the practice of worshipping small girls during the Indian festival of Durga Puja.

 Navratri is one of the favorite festivals of Hindus, making it one of the most prominent North Indian Festivals today.
-This festival spans over 9 days and is celebrated all over the world.
+This festival spans over 9 days and people all over the world celebrate it.
 Some people observe fast on all the 9 days and some on the first and last day.
 There are few who abstain from consuming onions and garlic.
-It is believed that observing fast brings us nearer to god.
+It is a belief that observing fast brings us nearer to god.
 The aforementioned strengthen our willpower and increases self-confidence in ourselves.

-Navratri is the most magnanimous festival rejoiced by Hindus.
+Navratri is the most magnanimous festival that Hindus rejoice.
 In Sanskrit nav means nine and Ratri means night that is nine nights of celebration.
 It is celebrated for 9 nights and 10 days dedicated to the goddess Durga.
-The last day of Navaratri is called Navami.
+The last day of Navaratri is the Navami.
 It is celebrated as the victory of goddess Durga over the demon Mahisasur.
 Navrati is also known as Durga Puja in West Bengal and is regarded as an important religious festival of India